dut-laowang/PCLMM/README.md

 # Code
 The main code has been open-sourced.
 The video modality feature extraction is in `video_extract`, audio modality feature extraction is in `audio_extract`, facial expression feature extraction is in `face_extract`, and text is in `text_extract`.
 The multimodal fusion uses MHCA in the `model` folder.
 # Updating
-The code is still being improved
+The code will be updated after the article is accepted.

-Please wait for future updates for successful execution.